NotCorrectlyDonated/Oregon_Historical_Fires/README.md

 ### Datetime conversion

-Having a look at the types of data in the columns, we can find that the columns `Ign_DateTime` and `Control_DateTime` are not recognizable as dates in our dataset, for this reason, we will convert them into ``datetime`` class, and transform them to show the month and year where the fire was made.
+Having a look at the types of data in the columns, we can find that the columns `Ign_DateTime` is not recognizable as dates in our dataset, for this reason, conversion into ``datetime`` class is needed, converting it in year and month to get it simple.

+A new column will be made ``Fire_month`` showing just the month when it was set in order to obtain more insights.

 After these 2 processes, the dataset is ready to extract information